nkullman/QERMCollaborations/instructions.md

 There are three files containing data, each one pertaining to a different "view" in the visualization as accessed by the dropdown menu.
-Each of these files is used independently in the code, which forces redundancy in the student information in the data files.
+Each of these files is used independently in the code, which forces redundancy in the student information (nodes) in the data files.

 Each file contains three components: (1) a list of nodes for students, (2) a list of nodes specific to the file (e.g., organization nodes in the